 Optimizing Video for the Web

-Hosting and watching online videos isn’t as green as you might think.
 With large file sizes, videos require more energy for hosting and playback than images or text.
-Unless you’re serving videos from a green hosting provider, most of this energy does not come from renewable sources.
 Plus, serving videos to users who can’t watch them undermines why you invested in video in the first place.

-While video can offer effective ways to convey key messages about your business or organization, you should consider several important things when serving them to users.
+While videos can offer effective ways to convey key messages about your business or organization, you should consider several important things when serving them to users.

 Prioritize Video User Experience (UX)